Skip to main content

 Static Data Sources

-Our implementation of a data market serves datasets to render a live Uniswap V2 dashboard.
-Further details about the data source configuration and snapshot schema can be found in the following section of our documentation:
+Our implementation of a data market serves datasets to render live Uniswap V2, Uniswap V3, and Aave V3 dashboards.
+Further details about the data source configurations and snapshot schemas can be found in the following sections of our documentation:

-Continuing with this example, you can explore the data sources list defined as part of the Uniswap v2 specific configuration in the snapshotter-configs repository.
+Continuing with the Uniswap V2 example, you can explore the data sources list defined as part of the Uniswap v2 specific configuration in the snapshotter-configs repository.

 projects.example.json